vk-cs/docs-public/docs/en/main/base/s3/s3-rest-api/lifecycle-api/lifecycle-api.md

 All available methods for working with object lifecycle:

-- Get Buket Lifecycle Configuration - View the lifecycle configuration in a bucket
+- Get Bucket Lifecycle Configuration - View the lifecycle configuration in a bucket
-- Configure Buket Lifecycle - Configure lifecycle configuration rules
+- Configure Bucket Lifecycle - Configure lifecycle configuration rules
-- Delete Buket Lifecycle - Deletes lifecycle configuration
+- Delete Bucket Lifecycle - Deletes lifecycle configuration

 General view of the configuration